LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

       }

 As with classes, interfaces define a type that can be used when declaring fields, parameters, and local variables.
+This allows us to relax the requirements on our code elsewhere, thus making it more extensible and adaptable.

-Using an interface allows us to relax the requirements on our code elsewhere, thus making it more extensible and adaptable.
+If an application is extensible, it is easier for programmers for new capabilites to be added later on.
 For example, here’s how we might modify our ``CatOwner`` class:

 .. sourcecode:: java